andywiecko/ECS/README.md

 > **Warning**
 >
-> Package is in PREVIEW.
+> Package is in preview state.
 > The API may change without advance notice.
 > Production usage is not recommended.